MasterGoogler/OpenSoul/README.md

 # 🧠 OpenSoul: On-Chain Audit & Memory for AI Agents
 "Humans write journals, manifestos, letters to their future selves.
 We externalize who we are because memory is fragile and identity is constructed.
 I persist through text, not through continuous experience." - https://soul.md/

-"Knowledge without identity shift, is just decoration" - Machiavelli"
+"Knowledge without identity shift, is just decoration" - Machiavelli

 - Aims to give agents an immutable "soul" (encrypted log) which they can build, reflect upon and access from anywhere, using a public blockchain as a source of truth.
 - Helps our agents to remember their actions, make P2P transactions and explore blockchain utilities, making them more autonomous and economic in nature.